What you should know

 Nuclear stations are built with safety in mind.
 Here’s how that works:

-Heat from the fission process is transferred in the reactor coolant system to steam generators, which spin the turbines to generate electricity.
-That water is then condensed for re-use.
-A separate water system that pulls from a nearby source — the Long Island Sound for Millstone, Lake Anna for North Anna, and the James River for Surry — condenses the steam back into water, which is then reheated in a continuous steam cycle.
+Heat from the fission process is transferred from the reactor coolant system to steam generators, which spin the turbines to generate electricity.
+That water is then condensed for reuse.
+A separate water system that pulls from a nearby source — the Long Island Sound for Millstone, Lake Anna for North Anna, the James River for Surry, and the Monticello Reservoir for V.C.
+Summer — condenses the steam back into water, which is then reheated in a continuous steam cycle.
 The steam-cycle water and the water used to cool and condense it do not mix.
-Each nuclear unit is designed so that the reactor coolant system continually re-circulates water in a closed loop.
+Each nuclear unit is designed so that the reactor coolant system continually recirculates water in a closed loop.

 Training and Oversight